Thank you for reading our post, please rate this article at the end.

 How Does a 5th Wheel Hitch Work?

-A fifth-wheel hitch is installed on a truck’s bed rather than a back bumper.
-This positioning allows the trailer’s weight to press down and be supported by the rear axle.
+A fifth-wheel hitch is installed on a truck’s bed rather than on the back bumper.
+This positioning allows the trailer’s weight to be pressed down and supported by the rear axle.

 Kingpin is responsible for securing it into place while still allowing it to sway when you drive around a corner.
 The flat plates of the trailer and the fifth wheel hitch are always in contact.